cramallo/mutants/README.md

 - Download **SKDMAN**, follow instructions [here](https://sdkman.io/install)
 - Install Java 11 with SKDMAN, follow the example [here](https://sdkman.io/usage)
 - Install PostgresSQL, you can download it from [here]( https://www.postgresql.org/download/)
-- Changes the file application.properties accoding with your port and username and password database configuration
+- Changes the file application.properties according with your port and username and password database configuration